May 13, 2022MAINTENANCE

 Does it feel like your facility maintenance team is always playing catch-up?
 If so, it’s time to say goodbye to a pure corrective maintenance framework and embrace the benefits of preventative maintenance.
 Creating a preventative maintenance plan can be therapeutic for facility managers.

 If you’re ready to streamline the work order process and enhance communication between workers, we recommend implementing a PM program with the support of work order and asset management software.
 Based on our experience, most facilities recoup their investment within the first year.

 MaintainX is a task-management app designed to lighten the load of facility management teams.
-It’s completely free to download and includes everything you need to begin creating work orders, communicating with staff, tracking assets, and identifying cost-savings opportunities right away.
+It’s completely free to download and includes everything you need to begin creating work orders, communicating with staff, tracking assets, and identifying cost-saving opportunities right away.